New Brunswick Shoplifting Charges

 Shoplifting Defense Lawyers in New Brunswick, NJ

 Shoplifting charges are filed every day in towns and cities throughout New Jersey, but few towns see more shoplifting charges than New Brunswick, the county seat of Middlesex County.
+Many people are drawn to the seat of Middlesex County, New Brunswick, an Urban Enterprise Zone, where shoppers enjoy a sales rate slashed in half to draw in shoppers to the busy shopping centers.
+But even with the discounted sales tax rate, New Brunswick is riddled with shoplifting.
 If you have been arrested for shoplifting in New Brunswick, it is important to understand shoplifting offenses generally, the types of stores where they typically occur, how the degree and severity of shoplifting charges are determined, and the court where your New Brunswick shoplifting case will likely be adjudicated.
 When you need an attorney to aggressively combat your shoplifting charges, our local defense lawyers can help.
 We have handled countless retail theft cases in New Brunswick and throughout Middlesex County, with a committment to achieving top results in each and every client’s case.
 Call (732) 659-9600 or contact us online for a free consultation with a New Brunswick shoplifting lawyer near you.

 Charged with Shoplifting in New Brunswick, New Jersey

 New Brunswick has a number of unique characteristics that result a massive number of shoplifting cases in the town each year.
 First, New Brunswick has numerous retailers.
 Large corporate retailers like Walmart and stores that carry relatively high-value but easily transportable items like Best Buy and Victoria’s Secret all tend to aggressively prosecute shoplifters, and you can find these types of retailers all over New Brunswick.
+One New Brunswick Walmart was hit by a shoplifter 7 times in a month, yielding $6,000.00 worth of electronics.
 Second, New Brunswick is the home to Rutgers University.
 College students tend to be strapped for cash and more open to taking risks, which can include shoplifting a new iPad or some other retail item from the shelf, leading to more shoplifting, more arrests, and more charges in the town.
 Finally, New Brunswick is the seat of Middlesex County and has two courthouses, New Brunswick Municipal Court and Middlesex County Superior Court.
+As a result, the New Brunswick Municipal Court and the Middlesex County Superior Court see a great number of shoplifting cases.
 Serious shoplifting incidents charged as indictable offenses from all over the county are heard at the Middlesex County Superior Court, increasing the number of shoplifting cases charged and tried in New Brunswick.

 Determining the Degree of a New Brunswick Shoplifting Charge